mturchin20/bmass/README.md

 For more details on the results of applying `bmass` to publicly available GWAS datasets, please see [our paper in *PLOS Genetics*][plosgen-paper].
-For more details regarding the underlying algorthims of `bmass`, please see [Stephens 2013 PLoS ONE][stephens2013].
+For more details regarding the underlying algorithms of `bmass`, please see [Stephens 2013 PLoS ONE][stephens2013].

 If you find a bug, or you have a question or feedback on our work,